 Ed: Not be getting far without liver, either.

-- Played annoyingly straight in Captain Planet and the Planeteers, "heart" refers to warm and fuzzy feelings and is also a (rather lame) superpower.
+- Played annoyingly straight in Captain Planet and the Planeteers, "heart" refers to warm and fuzzy feelings and is also a (rather lame or rather awesome) superpower.

 - A Valentine's Day episode of The Simpsons also deconstructed this by having the school cafeteria serve beef hearts for lunch on Valentine's Day.
 Needless to say, this did not make things more romantic.